Ivonei: Club career

 Born in Rondonópolis, Mato Grosso, Ivonei joined Santos' youth setup in 2013, from Vila Aurora.
 On 2 October 2018, he signed his first professional contract with the club, until 2021.

 In June 2020, after the COVID-19 pandemic, Ivonei was promoted to the main squad by manager Jesualdo Ferreira.
 He made his professional – and Série A – debut on 13 August, coming on as a second-half substitute for fellow youth graduate Alison in a 2–0 away loss against Internacional.

 Ivonei made his Copa Libertadores debut on 1 October 2020, replacing Jobson in a 3–2 away win against Club Olimpia.
 On 23 October, he renewed his contract with the club until July 2025.

 Ivonei scored his first professional goal on 14 November 2020, netting the opener in a 2–0 home win against Internacional; it was also his first career start.
 He subsequently featured rarely during the 2021 season before being demoted back to the under-20 squad in March 2022.

+Back to the main squad for the 2023 season, Ivonei featured rarely before being separated from the first team squad by new head coach Paulo Turra on 4 July 2023.
+Eight days later, he was loaned to Série B side Botafogo-SP for the remainder of the year.

+After returning from loan, Ivonei was not included in the first team squad of Peixe, and rescinded his contract with the club on 13 June 2024.